 - If not corrected by the notice due date, a second notice of policy violation will be submitted to the web liaison or responsible party and their supervisor, including a due date for correction not sooner than 30 days from the date of the second notice.

 - If not corrected by the second notice due date, a third notice of policy violation will be submitted to the web liaison or responsible party and their supervisor, with notice of the date when corrective action must be taken not sooner than 30 days from the date of third notice.

 - If a corrective action is not taken during this outlined timeline, removal of the electronic documents in question or unpublishing of the page or website on which they reside may occur.

 Formal appeals must be submitted using the Accessible Information and Communication Technology (ICT) Correction Appeal Form.
 Upon receipt, the correction process will be put on hold while the appeal is evaluated.
-The Accessible Technology Coordinator and IT Communication and Accessibility Manager will manage the appeal process with final authority residing with Institutional Equity.
+The Accessible Technology Coordinator and IT Communication and Accessibility Manager will manage the appeal process with final authority residing with Equal Opportunity Compliance.
 All appeal decisions will be made within 30 days.

 A recommended checklist is offered below for web liaison or responsible parties of inaccessible documents to help determine appropriate action:

 - Determine if it’s necessary to continue posting the document on the website.
 You may discover that a document’s useful life has ended.
 If so, remove it.
 A document’s access history can be provided to help with this determination.

 - Determine whether to remediate the existing document or create a new accessible version.
 Remediation may be appropriate if you have access to the source document (Word, Google Doc, etc.) versus the PDF version on the web.
 While it is possible to remediate PDF files for accessibility, it can be a time-consuming process depending on document complexity.